-It is the policy of Texas A&M International University and my personal commitment that equal opportunity be provided in the employment and advancement of all persons regardless of race, religion, color, national origin, sex, age, disability, veteran status, sexual orientation and gender identity, including at the executive level.
-Texas A&M International University does not and will not discriminate against any applicant or employee on the basis of race, religion, color, national origin, sex, age, disability, veteran status, sexual orientation, and gender identity for any position for which the applicant or employee is qualified.
+It is the policy of Texas A&M International University and my personal commitment that equal opportunity be provided in the employment and advancement of all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, and gender identity, including at the executive level.
+Texas A&M International University does not and will not discriminate against any applicant or employee on the basis of race, color, sex religion, national origin, age, disability, genetic information, veteran status, sexual orientation, and gender identity for any position for which the applicant or employee is qualified.
 In addition, Texas A&M International University is committed to taking affirmative action to employ and advance in employment qualified protected veteran employees and individuals with disabilities.
 Such affirmative action will apply to all employment practices, including, but not limited to, hiring, upgrading, demotion, transfer, recruitment, recruitment advertising, layoff, termination, rates of pay or other forms of compensation, and selection for training, including apprenticeship and on-the-job training.
 Decisions related to personnel policies and practices will be made on the basis of an individual's capacity to perform a particular job and the feasibility of any reasonable job accommodation.
 Texas A&M International University will make every effort to provide reasonable accommodations for any physical and mental limitations of individuals with disabilities and disabled veterans.